Rachel Werner, CEO of RBW Strategy

 requiring federal agencies to prepare the Notices of Funding Opportunity (NOFO)

-• Objective 3: Clarifying Sections that Recipients or Agencies have Interpreted in
+consistently through a template. - Objective 3: Clarifying Sections that Recipients or Agencies have Interpreted in

 Different Ways: While this objective does not constitute specific policy or process